The AI, Big Data and Data Science Bubble and the Madness of Crowds

 Exaggerated Artificial Intelligence

 Many people are convinced about the intelligence of various items because they are listening to consulting firms.
 Or listen to luminaries like Elon Musk, to companies trying to sell their products or increase their stock price.
-Or they listen to media entities who sell advertising space to the same companies that need to promote AI, data science, and Big Data, and none of these are reliable sources.
+Alternatively, they may rely on media entities that sell advertising space to the same companies seeking to promote AI, data science, and Big Data, which are not reliable sources.

-They were sold on the basis of false claims, and companies don’t usually go around admitting they were tricked by consulting firms or software vendors.
+They were sold on the basis of false claims, and companies don’t usually go around admitting that consulting firms or software vendors tricked them.
 This is expressed in the following way in the following quotations.

 Despite negative images and talk, Luis is sure that artificial intelligence is here to stay, at least for a while.
 So many companies have made large investments into AI that it would be difficult for them to just stop using them or to stop the development. – Forbes

-That is, as soon as something becomes sufficiently promoted, its investment continues regardless of the actual benefits because the decision-makers that bought into the claims become captured by the claims.
-This is because they are unwilling to admit to others that they received wrong information and did not do the work necessary to check the claims they based on their decision.
+That is, as soon as something becomes sufficiently promoted, its investment continues regardless of the actual benefits because the decision-makers who bought into the claims become captured by the claims.
+This is because they are unwilling to admit to others that they received wrong information and did not do the work necessary to check the claims on which they based their decision.

 The Reality of the Current AI Bubble

-There has been a gaping hole in holding those that promoted and currently promote false information about AI.
+There has been a significant gap in holding accountable those who promote and continue to spread false information about AI.

-There is a great section in the book Listen Liberal, a political book that addresses many technological topics.
+There is an excellent section in the book Listen Liberal, a political book that addresses many technological topics.
 And one of the topics is what he calls “into worship.”
 The author Thomas Frank points to Amazon, Uber, TaskRabbit, which are all cloaked in innovation talk, but while the software is new, the model of labor exploitation is old.

-We already have many examples of abuses on the part of Big Data, for example, privacy violation, surveillance, China’s social rating system, etc..
+We already have many examples of abuses on the part of Big Data, for example, privacy violations, surveillance, China’s social rating system, etc..
 However, we seem to assume that all technology improvements will be used for good.
 Is AI going to solve world pollution?
 Really?
 How?
 Is AI going to regulate polluting industries?
-Is it going to make people stop driving monster trucks around or taking private planes and long-distance world travel?
+Will it make people stop driving monster trucks, taking private planes, and traveling long distances?

 And this black box lack of thinking is prevalent in the coverage of AI.
 There is seemingly no attempt to measure AI proponents on their forecast accuracy.
-Much of the coverage of various AI proponents focus on their academic credentials and the prestige of the schools they went to, with very little to zero focus on the content of what they are saying or whether their statements are predictive.
-My research for this book found that there is no entity that tracks the accuracy of the predictions by various AI experts, and little interest of journalists that cover AI predictions to spend the time to verify whether the individual had any forecast accuracy whatsoever.
-This issue is shared with another luminary, who often comments around AI, Elon Musk.
-Elon Musk’s inaccurate predictions generally and about his company, in particular, are legion.
+Much of the coverage of various AI proponents focuses on their academic credentials and the prestige of the schools they went to, with very little to zero focus on the content of what they are saying or whether their statements are predictive.
+My research for this book revealed that there is no entity tracking the accuracy of predictions by various AI experts, and journalists covering AI predictions show little interest in verifying whether the individual has any forecast accuracy.
+This issue is shared with another luminary, who often comments on AI, Elon Musk.
+Elon Musk’s inaccurate predictions, generally and about his company, in particular, are legion.
 There is a website dedicated to cataloging Elon Musk’s false statements called elonmusk. today.
 Some of Musk’s predictions about AI concerning Tesla include that Teslas would be able to read that..

 “By next year, a Tesla should be able to drive around a parking lot, find an empty spot, read signs to confirm it’s valid & park.”